jqueguiner-gladia/gladia/README.md

 [Join our Discord Community Server](https://discord.com/invite/HeuCTxnXrE)

 # What's Gladia
+## Why Gladia
 AI is not an easy topic, we have solved that for you!
 The web developer 1 stop shop for AI APIs.
 Translation, Speech and Amazon Polly Text to Speech (TTS), Sentiment Analysis, Voice synthesis (speech-to-text), Offensive Content Detection, Background removal, Face Detection, Object Detection, and more to come.
 One library to rule them all!

+## Why you should contribute ?
+Help us build the biggest treasure trove of State of the Arts AI models, one we all can benefit from.

 # Quickstart
 ## Magic Start